About the game

 My work:

-I worked as a Systems Programmer for 6 months on Alara Prime at Fall Damage Studio until it declared bankruptcy.
+I have been working as a Systems Programmer on Alara Prime at Fall Damage Studio Since December 2023.

 I was able to learn a lot of new skills at Fall Damage, and was able to implement new systems from beginning to end.